Samantha Baines: Harriet Versus the Galaxy

 In October 2019 her debut children's novel Harriet Versus the Galaxy was published by Knights Of, a book about a girl who wears a hearing aid (as does Baines).
 The book was reviewed in The Independent: "with a hilarious heroine, this is a rip-roaring riot" and named one of the 'Best Children's Books of the year' by the paper.
 It was also selected as a BookTrust 'Book of the Month' and a Teachers pick on Amazon.
 Harriet Versus the Galaxy is also available on Audible also voiced by Baines.

 The Night the Moon Went Out

 Her second children's book The Night the Moon Went Out was published by Bloomsbury Publishing and is a short chapter book to encourage children to read independently.
 It was shortlisted for The People's Book Prize and longlisted for The Adrien Prize.

 Living with Hearing Loss and Deafness: A guide to owning it and loving it

-Her debut non-fiction title Living with Hearing Loss and Deafness: a guide to owning it and loving it will be published by Headline in April 2023.
+Her debut non-fiction title Living with Hearing Loss and Deafness: a guide to owning it and loving it was published by Headline in April 2023.
+It was an Amazon bestseller and Adam Kay called it "highly informative, told with warmth and humour".